AdamRoyn/wecheck/README.md

 A clean, responsive weather dashboard built with **Next.js** and **Tailwind CSS**, fetching real-time data from the [wttr.in](https://wttr.in) API.
 Displays current weather, 24-hour forecast charts, and daily highlights.

-## ⚠️ Note
-This is my first project, if there are any mistakes or suggestions, feel free to let me know!

 ## ✨ Features

 - 🔍 Search weather by location